Checkfront/API/docs/overview/getting_started.rst

 .. note::

-	Use of the API requires an active Checkfront subscription.  `Sign up for a free 21 day trial here <https://www.checkfront.com/start?cfcp=api>`_.
+	Use of the API requires an active Checkfront subscription.  `Sign up for a Checkfront account here <https://www.checkfront.com/start?cfcp=api>`_.

 Prerequisites
 -------------
-This documentation assumes you have some knowledge of web programming and API implementations -- if not, please see our list of `existing plug-ins and extensions <https://www.checkfront.com/addons?cfcp=api>`_, or `contact us <https://www.checkfront.com/contact?cfcp=api>`_ for an introduction to a qualified Checkfront developer in your area.
+This documentation assumes you have some knowledge of web programming and API implementations -- if not, please see our list of `existing integrations and extensions <https://www.checkfront.com/integrations/?cfcp=api>`_.

 Where to Start